krzysztoftalarczyk/ARDUINO/README.md

 1.
-Ceiling light on WS2812B RGB With Arduino supplied by the
+Ceiling light on WS2812B RGB With Arduino supplied by the 5V/40A impulse power supply.

 #include <FastLED.h>